-Vacuum Excavation has been the method of choice for a number of ongoing projects that have taken place in Birmingham during November 2018.
+PIER (UK) were excited to take on a Vacuum Excavation project as the method of choice for a number of ongoing projects in Birmingham during November 2018.
 The work taking place is part of a £10 million re-development in Birmingham City Centre and is due to be completed during the Summer of 2019.

 On this occasion, the customer who is a Birmingham based Civil Engineering company required a Vacuum Excavator to uncover a cable that needed to be re-routed.
 Vacuum Excavation is often the best solution for excavation work in built-up areas, due to its safety and efficient benefits.